rust-lang/book/src/ch08-02-strings.md

 ```

 Four elements!
 It turns out that even within 'grapheme cluster', there are
 multiple ways of grouping things.
-Have we convinced you strings are actually
+Convinced that strings are actually really
-really complicated yet?
+complicated yet?

 Another reason that indexing into a `String` to get a character is not available
 is that indexing operations are expected to always be fast.
 This isn't possible